damdamo/SVSKit/README.md

-# Symbolic Vector Set Kit (SVSKit): CTL Model Checking on Petri nets with Parametric Markings
+# Symbolic Vector Set Kit (SVSKit): CTL Global Model Checking on Petri nets

-This package aims at verifying CTL formulas on Petri nets with weighted arcs and potential capacity on places.
+This package aims to verify CTL formulas on Petri nets with weighted arcs and potential capacity on places.
-Unlike the usual technique where an initial marking is required, this is not the case here.
+Unlike local model checking, which requires an initial marking and returns whether the formula is satisfied for it, global model checking aims to find all markings satisfying a formula.
-It can create the set of all markings that satisfy a CTL formula, using a symbolic representation called **Symbolic vector set**.
+It creates the set of all markings that satisfy a CTL formula, using a symbolic representation called the **Symbolic vector set**.
-Furthermore, this structure allows to represent finite and infinite sets of markings.
-This means that the number of markings can be unbounded.
+Furthermore, this structure allows for the representation of finite and infinite sets of markings, meaning the number of markings can be unbounded.

-The theory has been originally invented by Pascal Racloz & Didier Buchs [1].
+The theory was originally developed by Pascal Racloz and Didier Buchs [1].
+This theory has been further refined and expanded through a PhD thesis and an article available in [2][3].

-In addition to the first theory, a canonical form has been invented in order to keep a unique form during manipulation.
-Currently, this canonical form does not provide results that are more efficient than the usual technique.
-However, the current state will be evolving and thanks to the canonical form new optimisations will be made.
+In addition, two optimisations called *query reduction* and *saturation* are available and discussed in [2][3] for more information.

 ## What are symbolic vectors and symbolic vector sets ?

+Symbolic vectors could also be termed intervals of vectors.
+Similar to intervals of natural integers, which represent all values between two bounds, symbolic vectors aim to mimic this behaviour for vectors.
+However, due to the partial order on vectors, wherein some vectors are not comparable (e.g., (0,1) ⊈ (1,0) and (1,0) ⊈ (0,1)), the structure becomes more complex.
+It's important to note that we're dealing with a structure that generalises the concept of intervals to operate on structures beyond integers.

 A symbolic vector is a couple `(a,b)`:
 - `a` is a set of markings (vectors)
 - `b` is a set of markings (vectors)

-A marking `m` belongs to a symbolic vector if all markings of `a` are included in `m` and all markings of `b` are not included in `m`.
+A marking `m` belongs to a symbolic vector if all markings of `a` are included or equal to `m` and all markings of `b` are not included or equal to `m`.
 Formally writing:
 m ∈ (a,b) ⟺ ∀ m_a ∈ a, ∀ m_b ∈ b, m_a ⊆ m, m_b ⊈ m